 Not all alcohol-free antiseptic disinfectant is effective.
 Some alcohol-free hand sanitizer is effective while most of them are not.
 Many lab research has shown alcohol-free sanitizer may not kill all types of germs, bacterias, and viruses.
 They usually contain quaternary ammonium compounds to kill bacterias and viruses, and these are not as effective.
 Do read up on the formulation and lab testing to understand each alcohol-free sanitizer on how it manages to kill the most virus, germs, and bacterias.
 Different formulations have different effectiveness.
 For example, this plant-based alcohol-free hand sanitizer is an effective antiseptic disinfectant.
 For example, the plant-based formulations of this alcohol-free hand sanitizer have been tested in NUS and CDC lab testing to kill the H1N1 flu virus, HFMD virus, etc.

-Check out this alcohol-free hand sanitizer for children and elderly that kill 99.9% of viruses.
+Check out this Plant-based-sanitizer.
 Plant-based hand sanitizer are alcohol-free and gentler and safer for elderly and children’s hands and skin.
 An alcohol-based sanitizer does not mean it is harsh on our hands, you do have to choose a good brand that is gentle on the skin and uses other active ingredients such as lavender, peppermint, etc that works against bacterias and viruses too.